The situation is this …

 The Everest Philosophy

-I contacted a wise professor who I had become friends with last year.
+I contacted a wise professor who I had become friends with while working on my doctorate.
 I asked for his advice.
 He emailed me back straight away with this:

 Think of yourself as climbing Mt.
 Everest in the Himalayas.
 You’re 29 feet from the summit.
 Your eyes are blinded by tears and your lungs are burning.
 Your body feels like it weighs a ton and every muscle aches.
 You simply want to give up.
 29 feet seem like an eternity.